The big guide to corporate event photography

 Corporate event photography is a very specific niche of photography.
 Which has a lot of work opportunities for beginners and advanced photographers?
 So let’s get into the world of corporate events photography.

-I’ve been doing corporate (event) photography for over five years now.
-When I started out studying photography, it was a niche that I had never considered, let alone considered as my core business.
+I’ve been doing corporate (event) photography for over seven years.
+When I started out studying photography, it was a niche I had never considered, let alone considered as my core business.

-Now, here we are: doing corporate photography as a day job and absolutely loving it!
+Here we are: doing corporate photography as a day job and loving it!
 However, there is a lot to learn and a lot to know.
 Let’s dive in!

 What is event photography?

-This is a basic question, but let’s start with that.
+This is a fundamental question, but let’s start with that.
 For many people, it’s concert photography, but it’s so much more than that.

 In general, event photography is photographing the guests and occurrences of an event.
 This means at a party, wedding, reception, or even a funeral.